Food as ‘Poison’

 Thus, in relation to nutrition "the essential thing consists in the fact that a food which a person takes into himself has a particular sum of forces within it.
 In the outer world every foodstuff has a very particular sum of forces within it through which it is adapted to the world.
 But in the interior of the human organism everything becomes different.
 This human organism has to completely metamorphose the foodstuffs.
 It must transform the foodstuff processes into those processes that should hold sway in its own organism.
 And that which takes place in the human organism is namely a continuous battle in that we transform the dynamics of the foodstuffs, in that we make them into something entirely different.
 The reaction in our interior against the foodstuffs is what it is that we actually sense, which stimulates us and supports our life.
 Therefore we may not always ask merely: Must we add so and so much from this or that material? – rather: What does the organism do frequently with the smallest amount of some material?
 How do we react to it?
 The organism requires just those forces which develop resistance against the external nature processes."
 [15]

 This doesn't hold true just in regard to the etheric, astral and ego forces, but also for the physical substances and forces.
 In regard to these we need to know that "the balance between the human being and the world is produced by the polar contrast between physical body and the ego organization – between outer world and inner world.
-In the physical world ego organization is possible to perceive in the form of the physical body.
+In the physical world it is possible to perceive ego organizationin the form of the physical body.
 Looking at the physical body of man as it stands in the physical world, we must realize that it has nothing fundamentally in common with the forces working in the physical world.
 For the moment a human being dies, this body begins to be subject to the forces of the external world.
 This means that the body is no longer built up but is destroyed.
 If you don't forget that the physical body is destroyed by the forces that are working in external nature, you will realize at once that the body cannot, in its form, be subject in any way to the forces of the physical world.
 When the ego organization is forming and shaping the physical body, therefore, this means that it removes the body from the forces that are present in man's earthly environment.
 In other words, the ego organization is something quite different from all that is to be found in the physical world."
 [16]

 With this explanation we have arrived at the core reason why is everything entering us from the outer world – including food and drink – is foreign to our body which is built up in a manner that can provide a suitable 'dwelling' for our own 'I'.
 This building up can be done only by the help of the processes of TRANSUBSTANTIATION OF MINERALS in which our ego-organization participates, thus taking care that every substance is properly metamorphosed.
 For example, "salt, as we know it, is outer world.
 When the salt containing the forces of nourishment is taken hold by the ego organization, the ego organization must be in a position completely to transform the salt as it is in the external world, to leave nothing of it behind in this form.
 If anything is left behind, this means that a foreign body is within the organism," [17] and we are poisoned by it to a lesser or higher degree.
+This is of course valid also for sugar or other mineral substance in our food.

-Because of all these reasons every food which comes from the animal, plant and mineral kingdoms must be radically transformed.
+Therefore, because of their foreign nature every food which comes from the animal, plant and mineral kingdoms must be radically transformed.
 "Nourishment of the physical body consists in bringing into it substances from the earthly environment.
 These substances have their own inner forces, a certain complex of forces which belongs to them, and when, for example, we take common salt as an addition to food, this salt, to begin with, because it comes from outside, has the same inner tendency of action which it has in the external world.
 But we begin to take these qualities away from the salt even when it is in the mouth, and then more and more, so that, finally, if the ego organization is working properly, there is nothing any longer within us of the salt, as it was in the external world.
 The salt has become something completely different.
 The activity of the ego organization consists precisely in transforming the intaken foodstuffs."
 [18]

 For complementary perspectives see: